gskbladez/PROGBOT_CODE_DUMP/README.md

      ID: [Bot ID]
      ```
     - If there's other errors...
 Godspeed.
 All errors will be printed out in the Command Line.
-- In the [Discord Dev portal](https://discordapp.com/developers/applications/), go to **Oauth2** and generate an invite link by checking `bot`, then under Bot Permissions, `Send Messages`, `Send Messages in Threads`, `Use External Emojis`, `Add Reactions`!
-    - For prefix commands, you need to enable `Privileged Gateway Intent` in the Bot tab of the Developer portal
-- Go to that link and invite bot to a server (probably a test one)
-- Run `/run command:refreshappcommands` to get your bot to register the new slash commands
+- Run `/run command:refreshappcommands` in the server to get your bot to register the new slash commands
 - Wait a few minutes (or an hour) for the slash commands to sync across Discord, and...
-- You should be able to see slash commands in the server!
+- You should be able to see slash commands in the server and start using them!

 ### Contributing
 Fork a branch from master and submit pull requests!